Guilherme-G-Cadilhe/JobsCalc/README.md

      * Shows how many Jobs are Done
      * Shows how many Jobs in total
      * Shows how much hours you have left in your day
+     * Shows how many days left for the delivery of the job
    * Technologies
    * Installing and Contributing
    * What have i learned?